The Nest

 If this Act becomes law, eligible individuals will automatically receive their earned money without any complicated paperwork.
 The mortgage lender will apply for the money after participating in a two-hour session with a government-approved counselor.

-Limitations of the $25,000 Down Payment Act of 2021: If you move within the first five years of owning the home, you must repay part of the grant (not the whole amount unless you move within the first year).
+• If you move within the first five years of owning your home, you must repay some of the grant.
+If you move within the first year, you only have to repay the whole amount.

-On July 16, 2023, the $25,000 grant for first-time home buyers became a bill in Congress for 2023-2024, replacing the expired Downpayment Toward Equity Act of 2021 (H.R.
+On July 16, 2023, Congress introduced a bill for a $25,000 grant for first-time home buyers.
+This bill will replace the expired Downpayment Toward Equity Act of 2021 (H.R.
 4495).

 Senator Warnock has not yet reintroduced the Downpayment Toward Equity Act in the Senate.
-The timeline for the act is as follows:
+The timeline for the Act is as follows:

 The most recent development occurred on March 9, 2023.
 The White House proposed its budget for the fiscal year 2024, allocating $175 billion for affordable housing programs, including $10 billion for cash grants for first-time home buyers.